 MSM are members of all communities, all races and ethnicities, and all strata of society.
 Social and economic factors, including racism, homophobia, poverty, geographic region and lack of access to health care, are barriers to receiving HIV prevention services, particularly for MSM of minority races or ethnicities.
-Sexual risk factors account for most HIV infections in MSM.
+Sexual risk factors account for most HIV transmissions in MSM.
 Not using a condom during anal sex continues to be a significant threat to the health of MSM.

 How can I reduce my risk?

-PrEP (Pre-Exposure Prophylaxis) is a comprehensive HIV prevention strategy that involves the daily use of antiretroviral medications to reduce the risk of HIV infection in HIV-negative individuals.
+PrEP (Pre-Exposure Prophylaxis) is a comprehensive HIV prevention strategy that involves the daily use of antiretroviral medications to reduce the risk of acquiring HIV in HIV-negative individuals.
 In July 2012, the US Food and Drug Administration approved the use of Truvada (TDF/FTC) for use as PrEP in HIV prevention in sexually active HIV–negative individuals.
-PrEP is used in conjunction with other prevention methods to reduce the risk of infection.
+PrEP is used in conjunction with other prevention methods to reduce the risk of HIV.
 Learn more about PrEP by clicking here.

 Condoms may be obtained free of charge at any county health department in the state of Florida.
 Local AIDS services organizations and other community-based organizations also distribute free condoms.
 To find the nearest location where free condoms are available, call the Florida HIV/AIDS Hotline.

-Post Exposure Prophylaxis (PEP) involves taking antiretroviral medications as soon as possible after a potential exposure to HIV to reduce the likelihood of HIV infection.
+Post Exposure Prophylaxis (PEP) involves taking antiretroviral medications as soon as possible after a potential exposure to HIV to reduce the likelihood of HIV acquisition.
 There are two types of PEP: 1) occupational PEP, or an exposure that happens in the workplace (such as a needle stick in a healthcare setting), and 2) non-occupational PEP (nPEP), or when someone is potentially exposed to HIV through sexual intercourse or injection drug use.